 In a decision that may end up being somewhat controversial to more hardcore fans, players will be able to unleash a combo string simply by mashing light punch, which will then knock your opponent into the air and continue the combo there if you keep hitting the button.
 As well, you’ll be able to press light punch, light kick, heavy kick, and heavy punch (one after the other in order) to unleash a universal combo string, or hit heavy punch + heavy kick to trigger your level one hyper combo.
 While some fans may argue that this makes the game too easy for lesser-skilled players, we expect that—like other fighting games such as The King of Fighters XIV that have employed auto-combo systems in recent years—these types of shortcuts will produce far less damage than doing things the more traditional way.
 And, don’t worry: all of these shortcuts will be options, so longtime players can still rely on more traditional techniques for unleashing moves or combos.

 What Marvel vs. Capcom: Infinite cast members are known so far?
-At the game’s reveal during PlayStation Experience 2016, we saw the reveal of four characters: Iron Man and Captain Marvel on the Marvel side, and Ryu and Mega Man X on the Capcom side.
-Right after that, we got the announcement of two additional characters: Captain America and Morrigan.
-Then, in April of this year, nine more characters were unveiled: Hulk, Thor, Hawkeye, Rocket Raccoon, and Ultron for Marvel, and Chun-Li, Strider Hiryu, Chris Redfield, and Sigma (from the Mega Man X series) for Capcom.
+At the game’s unveiling during PlayStation Experience 2016, we saw the reveal of four characters: Iron Man and Captain Marvel on the Marvel side, and Ryu and Mega Man X on the Capcom side.
+In the months that followed, we got the announcements of Captain America, Hulk, Thor, Hawkeye, Rocket Raccoon (with Groot), and Ultron for Marvel, and Chun-Li, Strider Hiryu, Morrigan, Chris Redfield, and Sigma (from the Mega Man X series) for Capcom.
 At E3 2017, new trailers and reveals confirmed a fresh batch of faces: Thanos, Doctor Strange, Black Panther, Gamora, and Nova on Marvel’s side, and Dante, Arthur (Ghosts ‘n Goblins), Spencer (Bionic Commando), and Zero (Mega Man X) from Capcom’s.
 Finally, as part of an exhibition match for the game run during this year’s Evolution Championship Series, we were given the reveal (and first gameplay footage) for Jedah from Darkstalkers 3.

 Will there be a season pass?
 As part of the April information update, Capcom announced that the game will be launching with a 2017 Character Pass.
-While no price nor exact launch date has been revealed for the pass just yet, we do know that it’ll give players the ability to play as Sigma and five other yet-to-be-named characters following MvC: Infinite‘s launch.
+While no price nor exact launch date has been revealed for the pass just yet, as of now we do know that it’ll give players the ability to play as Sigma, Black Panther, and four other yet-to-be-named characters following MvC: Infinite‘s launch.

 What modes will be available in the game?
 It seems Capcom has learned their lesson from the release of Street Fighter V, as MvC: Infinite will have a variety of both single-player and multiplayer content on the disc from day one.
 At launch, players will have access to full Arcade and VS CPU modes, a cinematic story campaign, Mission Mode (a collection of smaller objectives that’ll act as tutorials as sorts for the game’s fighting engine and individual characters), a database about both the Marvel and Capcom universes (which unlocks as you play), Ranked and Casual online modes, and online lobbies with the ability to spectate matches.